vbrej/vbrej.github.io/_posts/articles/2018-10-30-election-announcement.md

 * <p style="font-size: 18px">Social Media Officer, who maintains and helps to run UKQB’s social media accounts;</p>
 * <p style="font-size: 18px">Ordinary Committee Member.</p>

 You can hold two of these positions at a time.
-If you’re interested, please apply for these positions by emailing <contact@quizbowl.co.uk> by Wednesday, 7<sup>th</sup> November.
-A vote will be held among the current committee and we hope to have the elections finished by 11<sup>th</sup> November.
+If you’re interested, please apply for these positions by emailing <contact@quizbowl.co.uk> by Sunday, 11<sup>th</sup> November.
+A vote will be held among the current committee and we hope to have the elections finished by 15<sup>th</sup> November.
 If you have any questions, please contact us at the above email.